White House unveils $2B in weapons for Ukraine on one-year anniversary of Russian invasion - NewsBreak

 By Ashley Murray,5 days ago

-WASHINGTON, DC - DECEMBER 21: U.S. President Joe Biden (R) welcomes President of Ukraine Volodymyr Zelensky to the White House on December 21, 2022 in Washington, DC.
-Zelensky is meeting with President Biden on his first known trip outside of Ukraine since the Russian invasion began, and the two leaders are expected to discuss continuing military aid.
-Zelensky will reportedly address a joint meeting of Congress in the evening.
-(Photo by Drew Angerer/Getty Images)
+In this file photo, U.S. President Joe Biden welcomes President of Ukraine Volodymyr Zelenskyy to the White House on Dec.
+21, 2022, in Washington, D.C.
+Zelenskyy met with Biden on his first known trip outside of Ukraine since the Russian invasion began.
+Zelenskyy also addressed a joint meeting of Congress in the evening.
+(Drew Angerer/Getty Images)

 WASHINGTON — On the one-year anniversary of Russia’s full-scale invasion of Ukraine, the Biden administration announced an additional $2 billion in weapons and a host of new sanctions targeting Russia’s key industries and government officials.